wonsunahn/CS1632_Summer2022/exercises/5/README.md

 the execution target is set to TestRunner instead of DrunkCarnivalShooter:

 ```
-target = TestRunner
+target = edu.pitt.cs.TestRunner
 ```

+TestRunner "emulates" what the JUnit framework would do on the DrunkCarnivalShooterTest class, using Java reflection to search for @Before, @Test, and @After methods.
+I had to write that custom class myself because the JUnit framework itself does not work nicely with JPF.
+JUnit has a habit of catching all exceptions thrown by your tested method or assertions, so that it can aggregate them and report them later in a list.
+This behavior prevents exceptions from being thrown directly at JPF, and JPF needs exceptions thrown at it to know when failures occurred and be able to generate traces for those failures.
+TestRunner does not catch any exceptions, so any test failure (in fact the very first failure) will result in an exception and a trace in JPF.
+TLDR.

-TestRunner invokes JUnit on the DrunkCarnivalShooterTest test class.
-As is, DrunkCarnivalShooterTest.java is incomplete and does not do much.
+Now let's focus our attention on DrunkCarnivalShooterTest.java.
+As is, it is incomplete and does not do much.
 Fill in the locations with // TODO comments inside DrunkCarnivalShooterTest.java.
 In the setUp method, use the Verify API such that you enumerate all the 16 possible states that the game can be in, as well as the target choice made by the user